eatdust/wipistepper/README.md

 acceleration of rpmps=180, rpm per second.
 Therefore, cruising speed will be reached after 2 seconds.

-The method *motor.softrun_while()* ensures that the right clock signals are sent to the driver to accelerate the motor to rpm with rpmps acceleration during 5000 milliseconds.
-Then the motor decelerate to stop.
-Pulses are software generated, then, there not very accurate and some can be skipped due to the operating system.
-You won't be able to reach high speed to software generated pulses.
+The method *motor.softrun_while()* ensures that the clock signals are sent to the driver, through the 'clk' wire, to accelerate the motor to *rpm* angular speed with a *rpmps* acceleration.
+The motor will stay at maximum speed during 5000 milliseconds.
+Then it decelerates and stop.
+Pulses are software generated, they are not very accurate and some can be skipped depending on what orders the operating system.
+You won't be able to reach high speed with software generated pulses.

-The method *motor.pwnrun_while()* does exactly the same using the PWM of the RPI, clock frequency can go up to a few MHz.
+The method *motor.pwnrun_while()* does exactly the same using the PWM of the RPI, clock frequency can go up to a few MHz and you can easily reach more than 1000 rpm, provided your stepper keeps it torque.

 ```python